Tutorial

 Factory : ADO.Sessions.Factory.Session_Factory;

-To get access to a MySQL database, the factory could be initialized as follows:
+To get access to a SQLite database, the factory could be initialized as follows:

 Factory initialization is done once when an application starts.
 The same factory object can be used by multiple tasks.